Natural background radiation

 Natural radiation doses

-Dose is a general term that refers to the amount of energy absorbed by tissue from ionizing radiation.
-The dose is measured in sieverts (Sv) and is more commonly expressed in units of either millisieverts (mSv) – which represents a thousandth of a sievert – or microsieverts (μSv) – one millionth of a sievert.
+Effective dose is a general term that refers to the amount of energy absorbed by tissue from ionizing radiation.
+The effective dose is measured in sieverts (Sv) and is more commonly expressed in units of either millisieverts (mSv) – which represents a thousandth of a sievert – or microsieverts (μSv) – one millionth of a sievert.
 The total worldwide average effective dose from natural radiation is approximately 2.4 mSv per year; in Canada, it is 1.8 mSv.
 In some parts of the world, it is naturally much higher – for instance on the Kerala Coast in India, the annual effective dose is 12.5 mSv.
 The dose varies with the source of the radiation.
 For example, in northern Iran, geological characteristics result in a dose that can reach 260 mSv a year.

 Regions at higher altitudes receive more cosmic radiation.
-According to a recent study by Health Canada, the annual effective dose of radiation from cosmic rays in Vancouver, British Columbia, which is at sea level, is about 0.30 mSv.
+According to a study by Health Canada, the annual effective dose of radiation from cosmic rays in Vancouver, British Columbia, which is at sea level, is about 0.30 mSv.
 This compares to the top of Mount Lorne, Yukon, where at 2,000 m, a person would receive a dose of about 0.84 mSv annually.
 Flying in an airplane increases exposure to cosmic radiation, resulting in a further average dose of 0.01 mSv per Canadian per year.

 - Date modified: